dceoy/ansible-nvidia/README.md

 Usage
 -----

-1. Put installers for NVIDIA driver, CUDA, and cuDNN in `files/`.

-2. Install them using the playbook.
+1. Install them using the playbook.

     ```sh
     $ ansible-playbook provison.yml